Praqma/GodotDevOps/docs/BlogPost.md

 #### To Do

-This swimlane contains all our refined tasks.
+This column contains all our refined tasks.
 They have a clear list of things to do before they're finished and should take less than a day to complete.
 Tasks are generally sorted by priority, with the most important at the top.